dehun/learn-fp/Readme.md

 # Learn FP #
 ## Intro ##
 This course was created with purpose to better understand functional programming idioms using Scala language.
-It covers typeclasses, monoids, functors, applicatives, monads, free monad.
+It covers type classes, monoids, functors, applicatives, monads, free monad.
 Material is structured as set of stub/unimplemented functions/classes and tests for them.
 Your objective is to make all unit tests green.
 It is learn-by-doing course.